valdeanda/Useful_scripts/README.md

 ## Dependencies

-Before using any of the scripts make sure that you have install the following dependencies
+For some of the scripts you have install the following dependencies

 ```bash
 sudo apt-get install python3 python3-pip python3-matplotlib \